MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 1. Scan for and install all Windows Updates.
 2. Update Group Policy
-    1. At an elevated command prompt, enter **gpupdate /force**.
+    1. At an elevated command prompt, enter **gpupdate /force /boot /wait:0**.
 3. Reboot the device.
 4. Verify taskbar apps.
     - Connect App
     - Lock Icon
     - Snip & Sketch
-    - Teams
+    - Teams (if applicable)
-    - Office Apps
+    - Office Apps (if applicable)
     - Surface App
     - Whiteboard
 5. Verify presence detection.
     - Presence detection will be a green icon in the system tray
-6. Verify projecting to this PC.
+6. Verify projecting to this PC is enabled with the Connect App (the application does not need to be running before connecting).
 7. Verify power and sleep settings.
     - Screen Saver: 15 minutes, set to (none), Mystify or Blank; check box for requiring password is checked
     - Screen: 2 hours